New Labour is dead now

 None of these candidates are likely to win back power

-But it is now time for the left to realise that when your view of the Labour government is wholly negative, and that we did ‘too much’ wrong, that there is ‘too much’ beyond the pale then you must reconcile yourself with the fact that there will never be a Labour government that you will be able to bring yourself to terms with.
+But it is time the left realised that when your view of the Labour government is wholly negative, and that it did ‘too much’ wrong, that there is ‘too much’ beyond the pale then you must reconcile yourself with the fact that there will never be a Labour government that you will be able to bring yourself to terms with.

 Just because someone sticks their hand up, you don’t follow them off a cliff

-Labour has required renewal for a long time, but the party is now out of time and out of turns and in a dead end with no way out.
+Labour has required renewal for a long time now, but the party is out of time and out of turns and in a dead end with no way out.

-It is now over and time for something new.
+It is now over, and time for something new.